 With the bombardment of technology and machines, we are losing touch with the environment.
 Thus, we want to teach children to sow seeds that gradually grow into bigger plants.
 Each child will plant a seed in a small vase, which will be gifted to the child at the end of the workshop.
 There is a sense of satisfaction that such an activity brings about.

-This includes everything: all the art & craft material, refreshments, drinks, etc.
+This includes all the art & craft material, refreshments, drinks, etc.

-The fee may be paid by cash at Gandharva Mahavidyalaya, New Delhi along with the duly filled form (which will be provided there), or by NEFT.
-The registration will be valid only once the payment is made, and you will be provided with a receipt for the same.
-The form will be available online for download as well.
-For people making online payments, you may download and print the form, fill it, and send it duly filled with the child on the first day of the workshop.
-(For NEFT/ bank details, kindly contact Megha at 8368731321/ 9811347278 or write to us at email@example.com)
+Fees should be paid in cash at Gandharva Mahavidyalaya, New Delhi along with the filled form (which will be provided there).
+The registration will only be valid once the payment is made, and you will be provided with a receipt for the same.
+Kindly bring a copy of the birth certificate and a passport size photo of the child for registration.

-In this day and age of technology, it has somehow become a task to keep your child away from the iPad, smart phones, internet, video games, etc. Through this workshop, we aim to expose young children to various Indian arts and other creative activities in a way that they are engaged, excited and entertained while learning!
-We want this workshop to be a fun-filled experience of learning and creation for the kids.
-It is common to find workshops that teach one activity to the child, but we have structured Gunjan in a manner that it is multi-faceted and allows children to explore myriad activities in one place!
-This is to be a platform where children discover their unique interests, talents as well as their strengths.
-This will also help you decide what activity your child would like to pursue as she/ he grows up.
+In this day and age of technology, it has become a task to keep children away from smart phones, internet, video games, etc. Through this workshop, we aim to expose young children to various Indian arts and other creative activities in a way that they are engaged, excited and entertained while learning.
+We would like this endeavour to be a fun-filled experience of learning and creation for the kids.
+It is common to find workshops that teach one activity to the child, but we have structured Gunjan in a manner that it is multifaceted and allows children to explore myriad activities in one place.
+This is a platform where children can discover their unique interests, talents as well as their strengths.
+This will also help you decide which activity your child would like to pursue on growing up.

 Our faculty for Gunjan consists of experts with previous experience of teaching and interacting with young children.
-We shall do our best to make this experience a memorable one for the children.
-We want to give them all we can, and we want them to take back all they can…
+We shall do our best to make this experience a memorable one.
+We want to give the participants all we can, and we want them to take back all they can….